PaDPaF: Partial Disentanglement with Partially-Federated GANs: Introduction

-We take a step towards this objective and introduce our core idea, which can be described as follows: {\it to learn generative models of heterogeneous data sources collaboratively and to learn a globally-consistent representation of the data that generalizes to other domains}.
-The representation should contain sufficient information to classify the data's content (\eg label) with reasonable accuracy, and the generative model should be able to generate data containing this content under different domains (\eg styles).
+We take a step towards this objective and introduce our core idea, which can be described as follows: {\it to learn generative models of heterogeneous data sources collaboratively and to learn a globally consistent representation of the data that generalizes to other domains}.
+The representation should contain sufficient information to classify the data content (e.g.\ label) with reasonable accuracy, and the generative model should be able to generate data containing this content under different domains (e.g.\ styles).
 Thus, we make no assumptions about the availability of labels per client and the intersection of the clients' data distributions.

 A direct application of our model is to disentangle the latent factors that correspond to the content and learn a simple classifier on top of it.
-This approach tackles the problem of domain adaptation~\cite{zhang2013domain}, where, in our case, the domain is the client's local distribution.
-In this scenario, our model can learn a client-agnostic classifier based on the representation learned by the discriminator, which should generalize across all clients.
-We call the client-agnostic part of the representation--{\it the content}, and the private part--{\it the style}.
-Thus, we are concerned with the partial disentanglement of latent factors into content and style factors, inspired by \cite{partialdisentanglement}.
-As for the generator part, its benefits mainly involve generating data samples from the client's distribution, either for data augmentation or for privacy reasons by sampling synthetic data.
-We can also actively remove private information or any client-identifying variations from the client's data by introducing a specialized reference client that trains only on standardized, publicly available data or data with no privacy concerns.
-After that, we can generate the same content of the private data with the reference client's style.
+This approach tackles the problem of domain adaptation~\citep{zhang2013domain}, where, in our case, the domain is the client's local distribution.
+In this scenario, our model can learn a client-agnostic classifier based on the global representation, which should generalize across all clients.
+We call the client-agnostic part of the representation--{\it the content}, and the private part--{\it the style}, so we partially disentangle the latent factors into content and style factors~\citep{partialdisentanglement}.
+Furthermore, the generator's data samples from the client's distribution can be used for data augmentation or as synthetic data for privacy.
+We can also actively remove private information or any client-identifying variations from the client's data by introducing a ``reference'' client that trains only on standardized, publicly available data with no privacy concerns.
+This way, we can anonymize private data by extracting its content and generating a sample with the same content but with the reference client's style.